XtendedGreg/alpine-linux-nut-install/README.md

 ```
 nano /etc/snmp/snmpd.conf
 ```
+Scroll down to find an existing entry of ```rocommunity``` and comment it out using '#' and add the following below it.
 Configure a read-only community string.
 Replace your_community_string with a secure, private string that your monitoring system will use.
-Add this near the top of the file.
 ```
 rocommunity your_community_string
 ```